Tag: Trump

 It also seeks to fight xenophobia, racism and discrimination towards refugees and migrants.

 So, naturally, Trump and his evil assistants would prefer us to weaken or demolish the rights of refugees and migrants, and hinder their efforts to resettle.
-Obviously they don’t want us to be fighting xenophobia, racism and … Read the rest
+Obviously they don’t want us to be fighting xenophobia, racism and discrimination towards refugees and migrants, because they love all three.

 He’s frantic.